matheusportela/matheusportela.github.io/_posts/2024-04-08-double-entry-bookkeeping-as-a-directed-graph.md

 | Alice   | 3           | Bought book        | 2024-02-01 | -$20   |
 ```

 If you pay close attention to this last example, this is exactly what we were doing before.
 The difference is that now we understand that the amount is negative because it's a credit.
-(Technically, using negative numbers for credits might be a limitation if we're trying to undo a credit entry without creating a debit entry but we don't need to be that picky for now.)
+(Technically, using negative numbers for credits might be a limitation if we're trying to undo a credit entry without creating a debit entry, but we don't need to be that picky for now.)

 Finally, I'm not a big fan of old nomenclature for tradition's sake.
 We could rename credits as _outgoing_ money and debits as _incoming_ money without losing precision.
 In my opinion, this is a bit less confusing.